blackducksoftware/bdns/docs/specification.md

 * `yocto`

 # Appendix A: Registry Template
 Each registration uses the Augmented Backus-Naur Form (ABNF) notation of [RFC5234] to define the rules for each of the namespace framework types, by convention only rules starting with `namespace-` are exported.

-A `namespace` rule is used to identify the namespace: identifiers MUST conform to the `token` rule of the "Core Rules" Appendix and if multiple identifiers options are given, the first MUST be the canonical.
-Rules names should use terminology native to the namespace being defined.
+A `namespace-token` rule is used to define an identifying token for the namespace.
+Namespace tokens MUST conform to the `token` rule of the "Core Rules" Appendix.
+Namespace tokens MUST NOT be ambiguious across registrations.
+If the namespace token is defined using an alternative list, the first token MUST be canonical.

+Supporting rules names should use terminology native to the namespace being defined.
 All of the [RFC5234] Appendix B.1 core rules are included by reference, as are the core BDNS Appendix A.1 rules; all remaining rules are independent between each registration.

 Each registration should start with this template: